Eschatologue/CM_wiki/docs/character-creation/feat/feat-starting.md

 - **Magical Trickster**

     You learn the *prestidigitation* cantrip, *identify*, and *detect magic* spells.
-You can cast *identify* or *detect magic* once without expending a :rsc-spell-slot: **Spell Slot**, and you regain the ability to do so when you finish a long rest.
+You can cast *identify* or *detect magic* once without expending a :rsc-spell-slot: **Spell Slot**, and you regain the ability to do so when you finish a Long Rest.

 ### Armour Training